 If you're shopping for auto insurance and you're required to file an SR-22, get multiple quotes and let the insurer know about the SR-22 upfront.
 Some insurers don't do SR-22s, but many do.

-Every State Has Its Own Set of Rules
+Every State Has Its Own Rules

 Paying Car Insurance Late

-Paying late can trigger a notice saying your policy is in jeopardy of being canceled or sometimes it may even say it is canceled when you could be in a grace period of coverage.
-The frustration involved with late payments will be huge.
-Waiting in line at the DMV, proving coverage, and dealing with avoidable fees will all be in your future if you get behind on your car insurance payments.
+Paying late can trigger a notice saying your policy is in danger of being canceled.
+Sometimes, it may even say it's canceled when you could actually be in a grace period.
+The frustration involved with late payments can be huge.
+Waiting in line at the DMV, proving you have coverage, and dealing with avoidable fees will all be in your future if you get behind on your car insurance payments.

-Best Advice For SR22 Filings
+Best Advice for SR-22 Filings

 Ask Your Car Insurance Agent for Help